top of page

 Bandak

 Bandak doesn't remember the night soldiers entered his village and his family began their long trek to Ethiopia.
-He grew up in Dima camp and speaks Amharic as if it is his mother tongue.
-Losing a chance at resettlement means little to Bandak until his friend is kidnapped from the camp.
+He was 8 months old.
+His home is Dima camp and he speaks the local Amharic as if it is Nuer, his mother tongue.
+Losing a chance at resettlement means little to Bandak until his friend is kidnapped from the camp and the reality of his surroundings becomes a little more clear.

-Now a young man, he sets his sights on the greater, promising world beyond the camp, and his determination pays off when his resettlement case, together with his 18-year-old sister as legal guardian, is approved for resettlement to the United States.
-He has never heard of Phoenix, but it is full of promise.
+Now a young man, he sets his sights on the greater, promising world beyond the camp.
+His determination pays off when his resettlement case, together with his 18-year-old sister as legal guardian, is approved.
+He has never heard of Phoenix, but it sounds full of promise.

 A hut in the village in South Sudan.jpg